t-data-h/tdh-mgr/README.md

 =======================

 ## Overview

   TDH is a custom Hadoop distribution based on Apache Hadoop and related Apache components such as Hive, HBase, Kafka, and Spark.
 It was created to serve as a local development environment running natively on a linux host as a pseudo-distributed cluster (a single node acting as both master and worker).
-It evolved into creating a multi-node cluster with a set of bash scripts for management, ansible for deployment and updates, and a git repo for managing cluster configs.
+It evolved into creating a multi-node cluster with a set of bash scripts for management, Ansible for deployment and updates, and a git repo for managing cluster configs.

   The *tdh-mgr* project provides the set of management scripts for various